More Than I Needed to Know

 "More Than I Needed to Know" is a song by British pop group Scooch.
 The song was written by Mike Stock, Matt Aitken, and Steve Crosby and was produced by the former two.
-The song was released on 10 January 2000 as the group's second single from their debut album, Four Sure (2000), and reached number five on the UK Singles Chart the same month, becoming the band's highest-charting single in their home country.
+It was released on 10 January 2000 as the group's second single from their debut album, Four Sure (2000), and reached number five on the UK Singles Chart the same month, becoming the band's highest-charting single in their home country.
 It also reached number 50 in Ireland and number 62 in the Netherlands.
 A music video made for the song features the four band members searching for pieces of their logo.

 Critical reception

 Music Week referred to "More Than I Needed to Know" as a "bright and breezy pop tune".
 Can't Stop the Pop named the song as Scooch's best single, calling it "killer", describing it as "dancefloor heartbreak", and noting the contrast of the song's wistful lyrics with its upbeat production, but criticised the international cover artwork, calling it a "Photoshop disaster".
 British columnist James Masterton wrote that the song is better than any track on rival British pop group Steps' 1999 album, Steptacular, and retrospectively commented that the song was the "greatest Eurovision Song Contest winner that never was".